Skip to main content

 Medical School: WesternU, COMP-NW

-James immigrated from the bustling Saigon downtown to the quiet Seattle suburbs when he was in grade school.
+James Ton immigrated from the bustling Saigon downtown to the quiet Seattle suburbs when he was in grade school.
 He earned his BS in Biology from UW Bothell.
 After college he started his freelance medical interpreting service for patients with limited English in the Puget Sound area where he found his inspiration to become a physician.
 James believes in empowering people to take ownership of their health by focusing on matters that can be addressed.
-His ideal family practice would include preventative medicine, nutrition, osteopathic manipulative therapy, physical wellness, mental health, spiritual wellbeing, and meeting the special health needs of the local community.
+His ideal family practice would include preventive medicine, nutrition, osteopathic manipulative therapy, physical wellness, mental health, spiritual well-being, and meeting the special health needs of the local community.
 James loves to cook with his wife and daughter, explore the outdoors of the NW, and try new restaurants and coffee shops.